dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 other than **(Step 1)** Read the Bible **(Step 2)** Go to Church **(Step 3)** ???.

 I had to create my own, which is by no means complete.
 And honestly, building your life on a basis founded in even a small amount of religious study is not a bad idea.
 Religions are successful primarly because they are so capable of providing people with a solid foundation for life.
 In addition to explaining the mysteries of life and it's origins, religions are the accumulation of stories, which impart wisdom and a method for living life.

 ## Aristotelian Ethics

+### A Brief Interlude

 Also, this article isn't meant to be a consummate dissertation on the topics contained herein.
 These ideas aren't really "pure" and need to